touqeerahmadunipd/degpd-and-zidegpd/README.md

 **Fitting of degpd-and-zidegpd using simulation example**

 We run an example on the simulation data to show how the code working.
 The "Fit_degpd_zidegpd.R" file simulated the data and fit simply discrete extended generalized Pareto distribution (degpd) and zero-inflated discrete extended generalized Pareto distribution (zidegpd) with thier GAM forms as well.
-These models are proposed in the paper "Ahmad, T., Gaetan, C., & Naveau, P. (2023).
-An extended generalized Pareto regression model for count data".
+These models are proposed in the paper "Ahmad T, Gaetan C, Naveau P. An extended generalized Pareto regression model for count data.
+Statistical Modelling.
+2024;0(0). doi:10.1177/1471082X241266729".

 We are using the functions of evgam R package (Youngman, 2020): An R package for Generalized Additive Extreme Value Models. https://doi.org/10.48550/arXiv.2003.04067 behind to run our own developed R code.